nlargueze/obsv/README.md

 # obsv

-Super Simple Observability Platform
+Simple Observability Platform

 ## Deployment

 All services are packaged as an all-in-one executable, which can be configured to serve only specific services (deployed separately).
-It requires a running Clickhouse DB

 ```sh
 cargo run --bin osv
 ```